So You Want To Be An eBay Consignment Seller?

 One big lesson to learn: inventory to be sold can be found in the most unlikely of places.

-At the start of 2003, I was a newly laid off IT Consultant, collecting unemployment, and trying to figure out how to go from Part Time T/A to Full Time Trading Assistant.
+At the start of 2003, I was a newly laid off IT Consultant, collecting unemployment, and trying to figure out how to go from Part Time to Full Time selling.
 Sounds easy... but it's not.
-Sourcing inventory is almost a full time job in and of itself -- without inventory, a T/A is just a seller wannabe.
+Sourcing inventory is almost a full time job in and of itself!

 Late 2003 I got a call from a gentleman who wanted me to sell some personal electronics for him - an old computer, a stereo, a component cassette deck... stuff like that.
 I almost blew him off - there was nothing in the list that would generate any real big sale, and since I was paid commission on the selling price, big items paid better than 'the small stuff'.